Acts 21 Lesson

 SUFFERING FOR THE LORD

-All of us are going to suffer during our time on earth.
-God allows suffering for three reasons:
+All of us are going to suffer during our time on Earth.

-- To shape us (into the people that He created us to be).
+3. To shape us (into the people that He created us to be),

 PAUL’S SUFFERING

-Likewise, if we remain faithful, and follow God’s plan for us, we too will be rewarded with eternal life in Heaven.
+Likewise, if we remain faithful in good times and in bad, we too will be rewarded with eternal life in Heaven.

 In Paul’s second letter to Timothy, he wrote: